 Rachel's research is based around her extensive architectural and interior experience.
-She is interested in the relationship of people within buildings and the wider urban context.
+She is interested in the relationship of people and space within buildings and the wider urban context.
 Currently she is progressing a series of investigations into the working environments of modernist architects, and has given a series of papers at international conferences on the topic.
 She is also developing work on the future of creative workplaces and teaching environments, and the links between the two.
 In 2019 some of this work was included in Interior Futures, published by Crucible.

 PhD Supervision Topics